Nonparametric Bayesian Knockoff Generators for Feature Selection Under Complex Data Structure: GAUSSIAN DIRICHLET PROCESS MIXTURE KNOCKOFF GENERATOR

 The prior elicitation for GDPM models can be challenging in general; the presence of high dimensional data greatly complicates this task.
-When $p \to \infty$ as $n$ remains fixed, \cite{ChanCana20} showed that there is a tendency for the posterior predictive distribution to converge to either a single mixture component or $n$ distinct components, neither of which may approximate the true data distribution well.
-As a general approach to this problem for datasets of arbitrary scales and distributions, we recommend the approach suggested by \cite{ShiMart19}, summarized in the following steps: \begin{enumerate} \item Linearly transform the data vectors $\mathbf{X}_i$ to $\mathbf{Z}_i$ in a manner so that, approximately, the $\mathbf{Z}_i$ have zero mean and unit variance \item Apply the GDPM model to the $\mathbf{Z}_i$ with a specific choice of hyperparameters (given below) and obtain posterior inference on their data distribution \item Back-transform the inference to obtain inference on the original data $\mathbf{X}_i$ \end{enumerate}
+When $p \to \infty$ as $n$ remains fixed, \citet{ChanCana20} showed that the posterior predictive distribution tends to converge to either a single mixture component or $n$ distinct components, neither of which may approximate the true data distribution well.
+To enable accurate model fitting to datasets of arbitrary scales and distributions, we recommend the approach suggested by \citet{ShiMart19}, summarized in the following steps: \begin{enumerate} \item Linearly transform the data vectors $\mathbf{X}_i$ to $\mathbf{Z}_i$ in a manner so that the $\mathbf{Z}_i$ have approximately zero mean and unit variance \item Apply the GDPM model to the $\mathbf{Z}_i$ with a specific choice of hyperparameters and obtain posterior inference on their data distribution \item Back-transform the inference on the $\mathbf{Z}_i$ to obtain inference on the original data $\mathbf{X}_i$ \end{enumerate} For Step 2 of this procedure, we recommend using these values for the hyperparameters: